ilcardella/ArduinoCoffeeMachine/docs/src/documentation.rst

     TTap connector on AC power line

-Using the T-Tap connectors allowed me to not having to cut or solder almost anything, and everything can still be removed turning the machine back to it's original state.
+Using the T-Tap connectors allowed me to not having to cut or solder almost anything, and everything can still be removed reverting the machine back to it's original state.

 Eventually I enclosed the whole circuit board in 3D printed plastic case leaving it inside the coffee machine, as far as possible from any other components.
 The 5V lines has been